Skip to content

 • the data directory containing mxr.db, attachments/, logs/, tokens/, search_index/, and models/

-• any OS keychain entries for Gmail, IMAP, or SMTP credentials if you are moving to a different machine
+• any OS keychain entries for Gmail if you are moving to a different machine (IMAP/SMTP secrets travel in secrets.toml)

 search_index/ and models/ are rebuildable, so you can omit them from space-constrained backups.
 Keep mxr.db, attachments/, tokens/, and config.toml together.
 Do not copy mxr.db while the daemon is writing unless your filesystem backup tool provides a consistent snapshot.

-To restore, install the same or a newer mxr version, stop the daemon, put the config/data directories back at the resolved paths (or set MXR_CONFIG_DIR / MXR_DATA_DIR), restore keychain credentials or run mxr accounts repair NAME, then run:
+To restore, install the same or a newer mxr version, stop the daemon, put the config/data directories back at the resolved paths (or set MXR_CONFIG_DIR / MXR_DATA_DIR).
+If you restored secrets.toml, your IMAP/SMTP passwords are already in place; otherwise run mxr accounts repair NAME (and restore any Gmail keychain entries), then run:

 Terminal window